 How long after stroke can I expect results?

-Typically you will see improvements in gross motor movement very quickly: in the areas of conquering difficulties such as the inability to get down and up from the floor without any support, balance and perturbation control issues, gait control including control whilst turning, as well as strengthening via training from which rapid results in terms of reduction in weakness may be achieved.
+The answer to this depending upon your presentation, time from stroke, your rehabilitation so far and experience of your ARNI Associate Instructor and a whole host of other factors.
+Motivation plays a very big part.
+But you will see that improvements in gross motor movement can be achieved reasonably quickly working with the ARNI system.
+Examples are: conquering difficulties such as the inability to get down and up from the floor without any supports, regaining balance and conquering perturbation control issues, regaining gait control including control whilst turning.
+Training to develop cardiovascular health and developing strength has been shown to reduce weakness and speed up (or re-ignite) recovery potentials.
+Research has now, in 2019, revealed empirically that regaining strength has direct correlation to regaining function.
+ARNI has, since 2001, advised that paced and appropriate strength training is important for maximal recovery potentials.
 These are the ‘big fixes’.
 Improvements in isolated action control are typically more incremental and dependent on each individual’s starting point.
 For example, reduction of spasticity in the upper limb is a major focus and can be very hard to achieve consistent progress on, but we’ll teach you how to do this, with support.
 This type of progress is classed as the ‘small steps’.
-The ARNI Approach created by Dr Balchin states that both the big fixes and small steps are tackled in each session – in the most appropriate and evidence-based way.
+The ARNI Approach states that both the big fixes and small steps are tackled in each session – in the most appropriate and evidence-based way.

 Are there any limiting factors?